crawfo/Javascript-MIDI-File/README.md

 # Javascript-MIDI-File
-Javascript MIDI file parsing and creating
+Javascript MIDI file parsing and creating.

 A Javascript version of VBA-MIDI.